 “For different reasons.
 A man saw me naked and his dick remained flaccid.
 Do you know what that means?
 A warrior of a man.
 My champion!”

 “That has nothing to do with you.
-The dick is a complete science genre on its own.”
+The penis is a complete science genre on its own.”

 “For how long?”

 Kingsley stayed by Sister Esther as her pregnancy went along and as she kept police appointments.